 Stream Fencing and Alternative Watering Systems

 Fencing livestock out of streams improves stream health by minimizing streambank erosion and eliminating direct deposition of livestock waste.
-Providing centralized water and utilizing cross fence allows producers to maximize grazing of available forages.
-Click on the link for a printable version of the Stream Exclusion Information Sheet.
+Also, providing centralized water and utilizing cross fencing helps maximize grazing of available forages.

 Eligible Components